ecombee28/Sign-Up/README.md

 # Sign-Up
 This is a simple yet effect sign up page that you can add to any web page.
 It is mobile responsive and I made sure to keep to HTML and
-CSS easy to change your needs.
+CSS easy to change for your needs.

 ![Image of SignUp](https://github.com/ecombee28/Sign-Up/blob/master/signUp/images/Screen%20Shot%202019-05-04%20at%204.55.18%20PM.png)